bypschroeder/ai_drawingbot/README.md

 After running the script, you will be prompted to enter what you want the robot to draw.
 Once you confirm your input, the system will automatically handle all necessary processing and stream the drawing instructions to the plotter.

 No further manual intervention is required.

-## Demo

-Here is a short video demonstrating the software and the drawing with the plotter.

-Some more results we have drawn with the built plotter.